 Rice skewers (tteok kkochi) are another version of popular Korean street food style rice cake dish.
 The rice cakes are pan-fried on skewers and glazed with a delicious sauce made with gochujang.

-I’ve been missing and craving for Korean street food for sometime and this rice cake skewers (tteok-kkochi, 떡꼬치) was the just right cure for my craving.
+I’ve been missing and craving for Korean street food for sometime and these rice cake skewers (tteok-kkochi, 떡꼬치) was the just right cure for my craving.